MatiasVL/eurderProject/gui/README.md

 ## Story IT2: Item overview - Filter

-**As a user I want to filter items in the overview of all the items so that I can more efficiently find an Item.**
+**As a user I want to filter domain.items in the overview of all the domain.items so that I can more efficiently find an Item.**

 ![](img/order-Item-overview-filter.png)
 - Filter by name only